artefactory-skaff/vertex-pipeline-starter-kit/docs/managing_pipeline_configuration.md

 If you need your configs to be centrally available on GCP you may want to store them remotely in a database.

-This can be useful when you need these configurations available elsewhere on GCP than just in your pipeline.
+This can be useful when you need these configurations available elsewhere on GCP and not just in your pipeline.

 It is also practical if your configurations are not defined in the same codebase as your pipelines.
 For example, if you let users pilot pipelines via a Google sheet or a Streamlit, etc...